ALCO PA: Service history

 There were two models of PAs: the 2000 hp PA-1/PB-1, which was built between September 1946 and June 1950, and the 2250 hp PA-2/PB-2, which was built between April, 1950 and December, 1953.

 The PAs, as well as their cousins, the ALCO FAs, were born as a result of ALCO's development of a new diesel engine design, the Model 244.
 In early 1944, development started on the new design, and by November 1945 the first engines were beginning to undergo tests.
 This unusually-short testing sequence was brought about by the decision of ALCO's senior management that the engine and an associated line of road locomotives had to be introduced no later than the end of 1946.

 In preparation for this deadline, by January, 1946, the first 16-cylinder 244 engines were being tested, and, while a strike delayed work on the locomotives, the first two PA units were released for road tests in June, 1946 for testing for one month on the Lehigh Valley Railroad.
 After these first tests were completed, the locomotives returned to the factory for refurbishment and engine replacement.

 In September, 1946, the first production units, an A-B-A set of PA1s in Santa Fe colors, numbered #51L, 51A and 51B, were released from the factory and sent to New York's Waldorf-Astoria Hotel, which had a private railroad siding, for exhibition before being launched into road service.
 This set was repowered in August, 1954 with EMD 16-567C engines rated at 1,750 hp.
 This EMD repowering of the PAs was economically unfeasible, and the remaining Santa Fe PAs retained their 244 engines.

 Four PA-1s previously operated by the Santa Fe were sold to Delaware and Hudson Railway in 1967.
-In 1974-1975, they were rebuilt for the D&H as PA-4s by Morrison-Knudsen and equipped with ALCO's 251 V-12 engines.
-Under D&H ownership, they were used by Amtrak for the Adirondack, and later by the Massachusetts Bay Transit Authority, before being sold to the Ferrocarriles Nacionales de México in 1978.
-They would be operated by the N de M until 1981.
+In 1974-1975, they were rebuilt for the D&H as PA-4s by Morrison Knudsen and equipped with ALCO's 251 V-12 engines.
+Under D&H ownership, they were used by Amtrak for the Adirondack.
+(Amtrak itself only purchased EMD E- and F-units from the railroads whose service it replaced for its diesel roster, and never owned any PAs.)
+They were used by the Massachusetts Bay Transit Authority in the late 1970s, then by Ferrocarriles Nacionales de México in 1978–81.